Sponsored Programs (Grants)

 Policies, Procedures, and Reports: The Use of Human Subjects in Research

 The IRB committee shall consist of at least six (6) people; five (5) shall be the current members of Grants Oversight Committee or professionals associated with the university and the sixth a person not otherwise affiliated with the university.
-All members are appointed by the Vice President for Academic Affairs.
+All members are appointed by the Executive Vice President.
 At least one must be a non-scientist.